Telemental Health Counseling & Behavioral Health Services

 Therapy options

-Many types of online therapy are available to clients, including own practice or platform-based services.
+Many types of online therapy services are available to clients, including own practice or platform-based services.
 Some may fall under insurance or Medicare coverage, while others do not.
 If you're interested in removing barriers to own practice or in-person treatment, a platform may suit your needs.
 With an online platform, the cost of therapy can be significantly lower, and you can choose between phone, video, or live chat sessions with your therapist.
 Online platforms remove barriers and improve mental health resources in remote areas where there are not many in-person therapists.

 If you're interested in trying online therapy, you can sign up for a platform like BetterHelp for a vastly growing database of counselors with experience in various areas of care.